LarsImNetz/chaoslab/README.md

 list of available packages and their associated description.

-This overlay also includes full support for `libressl` USE flag and **OpenRC**, but unfortunately the support for **systemd** has been _less-than-stellar_ because I don't have any machines to test its _unit_ files.
+This overlay also includes full support for `libressl` USE flag and **OpenRC**, but unfortunately the support for **systemd** has been less than stellar because I don't have any machines to test its _unit_ files.
 If you have spare time and would like to improve it, please [contribute](CONTRIBUTING.md).

 **DISCLAIMER:** As I don't have the resources, nor the time to make stable ebuilds in the same way Gentoo developers do, all ebuilds are permanently kept